(THE PLACE OF THE WAY)

 Karate begins and ends with a bow.
 Without respect there would be no Karate

-Below is an extract from the SSU UK Members Handbook.
+Below is an extract from the YSSKU UK Members Handbook.
 For complete information on Karate, Club and Dojo etiquette see your handbook.

 All Karate-ka should avail themselves with a handbook which is available through Sensei Denis Casey (see Contacts page).

 The handbook must be used alongside your dojo training and this website is to be used as an aid only and not instead of your dojo training.

 ONE WILL ENDEAVOUR

 (Hitotsu doryoku noseishin o yashinau koto)

 (Hitotsu kekki no yu o imashimuru koto)

 The purpose of the Dojo-Kun is to remind all the students in the Dojo, regardless of their rank, that the physical, mental, and spiritual growth they enjoy as a bi-product of their Karate training must also extend beyond the Dojo walls.